-- Housing and homelessness services through the state - Housing and homelessness services through the county

-For assistance with basic emergency needs, contact the local core service agency serving your area.
+- Housing and homelessness services through the state at covid19.ca.gov/ housing-and-homelessness/ - Housing and homelessness services through the county at hsa. smcgov.org/core-service-agenciesemergency-safety-net-assistance - For assistance with basic emergency needs, contact Fair Oaks Community Center at (650) 780-7500.
 Core service agencies provide a wide variety of services, including:

-- Serving as access points for shelter and homeless services. - Providing referrals and resources for material goods, transportation programs, and food. - Providing, for eligible residents, emergency financial assistance to maintain their housing or meet other essential needs, such as rental or mortgage assistance, utility payments, etc.
+- " Serving as access points for shelter and homeless services. - " Providing referrals and resources for material goods, transportation programs, and food. - " Providing, for eligible residents, emergency financial assistance to maintain their housing or meet other essential needs, such as rental or mortgage assistance, utility payments, etc.